gizmo93/Bearcat/website/src/content/docs/upload-lifecycle.md

 archive files or a mirror from which to restore them.

 The archive configuration sets the archiver, output folder, filename prefix, password, and part size.
+You can also assign [additional archive contents](/Bearcat/additional-archive-contents/), such as a text file with a referral link, to include whenever Bearcat creates a new archive.

 After packing succeeds, the archive becomes `Created` and the upload moves to `Pending`.
 If packing fails, their states become `CreationFailed` and `Failed`.